Timeline and Expectations for Virginia Law Admissions Cycle

-- Jan.
-1, 2014 – Financial Aid Office begins accepting FAFSA and Need Access
+- Oct.
+1, 2016 – Financial Aid Office begins accepting financial aid forms

-- Feb.
-14 – Priority FAFSA filing deadline
+- TBA – Priority filing deadline for financial aid forms

-- March 1 – Financial Aid awarding via Student Info System (SIS) begins
+- TBA – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)

 The admissions cycle opens when applications are first available via LSAC and runs through orientation day the following year in August.
-Applications received by March 31 will be guaranteed a decision by April 15.
-Applications received after March 31 will be reviewed, but we cannot guarantee when a decision on such applications will be delivered.
+Applicants who have submitted a complete application by March 6 are guaranteed an admissions decision by April 15.
+Applications received after March 6 will be reviewed, but we cannot guarantee when a decision on such applications will be delivered.

-In this time frame, the majority of offers of admission are made to Regular Decision applicants (via letter).
+We continue to review both regular decision and binding expedited decision applications throughout this time period.
 We recommend applying earlier in the cycle because the number of spaces in the class dwindles as time passes, but this does not mean that an application submitted in December through March will not be given consideration or be eligible for an offer.
 Our objective is to fill the incoming class with applicants who are most likely to excel and thrive in our community — with its decades-long and well-known reputation for engaged, collegial and collaborative members.

 This period is also when we will spend a lot of time and effort reaching out to admitted students to provide information about our community and programs.
 In doing so, we aim to inform admitted students about our community — our engaging academic programs, the strength of our alumni network, the quality of life enjoyed by generations of students — from the members of the community themselves.
 Connecting admitted students with our students, faculty, staff and alumni helps admitted students understand the distinctiveness of Virginia Law.